Way Back When

-The first USA color TV sets made for consumers started rolling off the RCA assembly line.
+The first USA color TV sets “made for consumers” started rolling off the RCA assembly line.
+While Admiral and Westinghouse offered color TVs a few months earlier, the CT-100 was considered the first mass-produced model.
 Because they were initially too expensive and there was little color programming available, it took more than a decade for color television to become a household fixture.
-Its $1,000 price tag would be equivalent to about $6,000 in today’s dollars or an Icom IC-7700.
+Its $1,000 price tag would be equivalent to over $9,000 in today’s dollars, or a very nice rig.

 March was a busy month for Alexander Graham Bell (3 March 1847 – 2 August 1922).
 A Scottish-born scientist, inventor, engineer and innovator, he is credited with inventing the first practical telephone.

 Both his mother and wife were deaf and profoundly influenced Bell’s life’s work.
 His research on hearing devices eventually led to the first U.S. patent for the telephone on March 7, 1876.
 Three days later, he made his first phone call.

 Many other inventions marked Bell’s later life, including groundbreaking work in optical telecommunications, hydrofoils and aeronautics.
 In 1888, Bell became one of the founding members of the National Geographic Society.

 Leo I. Myerson W0GFQ, (7 March 1911 – 13 April 2011), founded the World Radio Laboratories in Council Bluffs, Iowa in 1935.
 WRL became one of the world’s largest manufacturers and distributors of amateur radio equipment under the Globe and Galaxy brand names.
 Meyerson also established the World Radio electronics stores, a retail chain that operated in the Midlands from the 1950s to the 1980s.